Frequently Asked Questions

 student visas for international students

 Yes!
-In 2017, over 50% of our participants received scholarships or financial aid.
+In the past as many as 50% of our participants received scholarships or financial aid.
 For more information, see our financial aid page.

 You can also call us at 781-736-8416.